Julie Macklowe: BaubleBar

-In December 2010, Macklowe's first fashion industry investment, BaubleBar, launched with help from Accel Partners.
-The online startup, sells jewelry direct from suppliers and designers which normally work with retailers.
+In 2010, Macklowe invested in BaubleBar, an online jewelry company.
+BaubleBar sells jewelry directly from suppliers and designers, bypassing bricks-and-mortar retailers.
 Macklowe helped the company in its initial fundraising efforts and currently sits on the company's board.

 Macklowe was the muse for Zang Toi, for his Spring 2013 collection and debuted on the runway show September 9, 2012.